 - Respect the person or people who are behind the change

 If you or your department are thinking about—or are already engaged in—making a significant change, it may be helpful to consult with a professional about how to navigate the transition most effectively.
-You might also want to locate community resources such as legal or financial resources to help you.

 If you are a manager, you may want to strategize about how to structure the change process successfully, develop your vision, and anticipate problems in leading your group forward.
 If you want to talk to someone about your change, or any other issues, please call us at 617-353-5381.